 This means that either you watch these shows like clockwork week on week, or that you binge watch in a rather short space of time.
 Each episode is given a day countdown, so at least Sky is trying to make viewers aware of when things will disappear.

 Unlike its sibling services, Now TV's Sky Pass is either payable daily or weekly.
 The weekly pass is a relatively new addition to the service and opens up the sports side of the service.
-Whichever apps you use they allow you to view all six Sky Sports channels for the allotted time you have paid for.
+Whichever apps you use they allow you to view all seven Sky Sports channels for the allotted time you have paid for.

 There's no denying that sports is expensive through the Now TV service but the idea it is an event purchase, not a daily one.
 And Sky is hoping that the fee is split between a group of people watching a big match.